ndlib/bendo/architecture/api.md

 ## Upload a large file

+Upload large files in chunks.
+You can determine the chunk size.
+The important thing is to upload the chunks in order from first to last.
-Suppose we have a 50 MB file.
-For illustration, we will upload it as two 25 MB chunks.
-In reality, there would be more chunks and the file could be larger.
+For illustration, suppose we have a 50 MB file and are uploading it as two 25 MB chunks.

 This supposes we are uploading the file to the file "example" in temporary holding area.
 We have already chunked the file into pieces, with the following